 4. Hepatitis D

 This is also known as “delta hepatitis” or HDV.
 The National Institute for Communicable Diseases explains that you can only get HDV if you already have HBV since HDV is an incomplete virus.
-It therefore needs the first virus to replicate and successfully cause an infection.
+It, therefore, needs the first virus to replicate and successfully cause an infection.
 It spreads through percutaneous or mucosal contact with infected blood, and as yet there is no vaccine.
-The HBV vaccine can help to prevent HDV.
+The HBV vaccine can help prevent HDV.

 5. Hepatitis E